Before Television: Childhood

 All in all it was a more dynamic and healthy way to spend one’s childhood.
 It showed children the world itself, not an image of the world projected onto a screen.
 While it’s important to keep pace with progress, there are always lessons we can learn from the past.

-Give your parent or grandparent the gift of a lifetime by capturing their life story in a Legacy Video!
+Give your parent or grandparent the gift of a lifetime by capturing their life story for your family to know!

 Legacy Videos by Family Tree Video

 Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview with a parent or grandparent together with family photos, documents, maps and other memorabilia.
-The result is a beautiful “moving portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.
+The result is a beautiful “moving portrait” capturing your loved one sharing their life story, family history and memories – a gift your family will treasure for generations to come.

-Your stories are too important to leave to memory.
-To learn more about capturing them in a Legacy Video, visit us at FamilyTreeVideo.com.
+To learn more about giving the gift of a Legacy Video, visit us at FamilyTreeVideo.com.

 Family Tree Video LLC